 To make your banana pancake batter, start by peeling the bananas and mashing them with a fork.
 Measure the amount called by the recipe in a measuring cup and place the mashed bananas in a large bowl.

 Stir in the remaining wet ingredients: melted coconut oil, almond milk, and vanilla extract, and use a wire whisk to combine well.

 Now, stir in the dry ingredients using a spoon.
 Stir until the flour, cinnamon, baking soda, sugar, and baking powder are well incorporated and the batter is light and fluffy.

 Finally, stir in the chocolate chips until just combined.

 Warm a pancake griddle or non-stick crepe pan over medium heat, then rub the surface with a piece of absorbent paper dipped in melted coconut oil.

-Pour two tablespoons of pancake batter in the pan for one pancake.
+Pour two tablespoons of pancake batter into the pan for one pancake.

-Then, slide a spatula under the pancake and flip the pancake on the other side.
+Then, slide a spatula under the pancake and flip the pancake to the other side.

 Cook an extra minute or until golden brown and fluffy pancakes form.

 Cool the cooked pancakes down on a wire rack and repeat the instructions above to cook the remaining pancakes.